Park Hours: 9am to 5pm

 Operating hours can vary seasonably, some facilities may be closed when the park is open.
 Please note operating hours listed on the right side this page.

 Docent led tours and special events may be available, visit the link above or call park for details.

-Drinking water will no longer be available on the trail to the Wolf House ruins.
 For your convenience, bottles of water may be purchased at the House of Happy Walls Museum.

 Dogs are not allowed on backcountry trails.
 Dogs are allowed on a leash in the Historic Area only.
 Dogs are not permitted beyond the silos or inside the museum.

 Collecting or destroying anything in the park, including mushrooms, is prohibited.

 Bicycling and horseback riding are permitted on some trails.

 The park contains two group picnic sites that can be reserved for a fee and many individual picnic tables.
 Camping is available at nearby Sugarloaf Ridge State Park.

 The historic park is at 2400 London Ranch Road in Glen Ellen, about a 20 minute drive north of Sonoma.

 The park’s upper parking lot provides access to a picnic area, Londons' Cottage, stables, stone barns, silos and "pig palace."
 The Kohler & Frohling winery ruins are near the cottage.